Aleph Zadik Aleph: Leadership

 In some places, additional officers may be elected based on need.
-Each region, council and chapter may have its own constitution detailing the positions to be elected and their specific responsibilities, so long as it does not conflict with the international constitution.
+Each region, council, and chapter may have its constitution detailing the positions to be elected and their specific responsibilities, so long as it does not conflict with the international constitution.
 Additionally, each chapter may have a different variation of the positions.
 For example, Ruach AZA #2388 has the Mazkir and Gizbor merged into one position: The MazGiz.